Tag Archive for: indesign

 Workflows for InDesign and Adobe Express

-Bart walks through how to move designs between InDesign and Express in both directions, explaining the steps, limitations, and best practices along the way.
-Learn what translates cleanly, what requires adjustment, and how to prepare files so templates stay on-brand and easy to use.
+Bart walks through how to move designs between InDesign and Express in both directions, covering steps, limitations, and best practices.
+Learn how to translate brand styles, fonts, and layouts between apps, and how to set up, manage, and use on-brand templates that others can safely edit.
+See what translates cleanly, what requires adjustment, and how to prepare files so templates stay consistent and usable.
 This session focuses on practical workflows, realistic expectations, and smart setup choices that help InDesign users collaborate confidently with teams who don’t design for a living.

 You will learn: